[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • Real-time logs and monitoring data

-Core Issue: The input-output ratio of the Agent is extremely unbalanced (100:1)
+Core issue: The agent’s input-output ratio is extremely unbalanced (100:1)

 Solution: Maximize KV cache hit rate

-1. Stable Prompt Prefix: Keep system prompts unchanged
+1. Stable prompt prefix: Keep the system prompt unchanged

 1